 - Chocolate chips or raisins, optional

-- In a large bowl, combine the flour, oats, wheat germ, sugar, baking powder, salt and cinnamon.
-In a small bowl, combine the milk, egg, pumpkin and oil; stir into dry ingredients just moistened.
+- In a large bowl, combine flour, oats, wheat germ, sugar, baking powder, salt and cinnamon.
+In a small bowl, whisk milk, egg, pumpkin and oil; stir into dry ingredients just moistened.

 Reviews for Pumpkin Pancakes